 Google Search Console has a lot of data points to check, but this blog post is just to look at critical areas on your site.
 I would make sure there are no glaring crawl errors, any significant drops in organic traffic, and if the sitemap has a large difference between submitted vs indexed.
 You will see that this goes from left to right in the central dashboard section.
 Probably the most significant area of concern would be if the crawl errors had any errors in the crawl stats.

 This is a good guide on how to get started with the tool if you have never used search console.

 Just like Search Console, we want to have a basic overview.
 Some of the main things I look at is if more pages are being indexed (assuming that we are adding more content), more pages getting crawled, and if the crawl errors are going down.
 Depending on how much traffic you get from Bing, you can also look at the clicks and impressions, but I would just make sure things are going well with Bing Bot before I spend too much time worrying about drops in traffic in Bing.

 If you want to learn how to verify Bing Webmaster Tools, you can click on this link from Bing.
 After the code is verified, I would recommend checking out 7 ways Bing Webmaster Tools can help your SEO.

 If you want to check the rank on a few handful of search terms, I would recommend using Mozilla FireFox and downloading Rank Checker.
 This is a free keyword tool that will pull the rankings for the terms you want to look up for Google, Yahoo, and Bing.
 This tool will also show the URL that is associated to this page.

-As you can see, we only spent a few minutes going over key areas anyone can carve out on their daily routine to make sure everything is ready to go.
-The key is to spot areas of concern (or success) early and relay that information to the search team, your agency, your webmaster, a developer, or someone else on your team.
+As you can see, we only spent a few minutes going over crucial areas anyone can carve out on their daily routine to make sure everything is ready to go.
+The key is to spot areas of concern (or success) early and relay that information to the search team, your agency, your webmaster, a developer, or someone else on your side.